BLCM/bl3hotfixes/README.md

   Family Revenge and does the usual weekly Black Market machine move.
   Current Maurice's Community Challenge is now "Totally Takedowns," though there are no associated hotfixes.
+* **2021-11-11**: Unannounced hotfix update which just does the usual weekly Black Market machine move.
+"Totally Takedowns" event is still active.